ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 1. Determine your process and frequency (daily or weekly) for refreshing the database of sensitive information.

-2. Re-export the sensitive data to an app, such as Microsoft Excel, and save the file in .csv format, keeping the same file name and location you used when you followed the steps described in [Index and upload the sensitive data](#index-and-upload-the-sensitive-data).
+2. Re-export the sensitive data to an app, such as Microsoft Excel, and save the file in .csv format.
+Keep the same file name and location you used when you followed the steps described in [Index and upload the sensitive data](#index-and-upload-the-sensitive-data).

     > [!NOTE]
     > If there are no changes to the structure (field names) of the .csv file, you won't need to make any changes to your database schema file when you refresh the data.
 But if you must make changes, make sure to edit the [database schema](#editing-the-schema-for-edm-based-classification) and your [rule package](#set-up-a-rule-package) accordingly.